-Learn the topics
+Learn the Topics

 If you're looking to help your child do well on an exam, you must first know what to teach your child.
 Now that the obvious is said, let’s get down to more details about this.
 First, it is important to talk to your child’s teacher often.
 That way you get to know how well your child is doing as well as the topics covered at school.
 Moreover, it is crucial to get a copy of these topics.
-Unless you kept this list from parents' orientation, you might want to ask another copy from your child’s teacher.
+Unless you kept this list from parents' orientation, you might want to ask for another copy from your child’s teacher.

 Here are some excellent ways to get in touch with the teacher or school: